TechnologyEnhancedLearning/MVCBlazor/Feedback Guidance.md

 			- The solution may be blazorised storage
 			- an example is the search is blazor, and has some text in it.
 A form is posted, everything refreshes.
 Text is lost.
 				- This kind of state loss is more true for blazor because unlike NoJS approaches it will do more before submitting.
+		- in our state service we store a list but we also pass one from the view from the same service
+			- we can use the list from the view to speed the process
+				- then should it update the service created for the component
+				- or should the stateservice update the components list

 	- Services
 	- A Mediator Pattern API of somekind
 	- Blazorised Storage (can't work in NoJS)